What Is Lung Cancer?

 Burning tobacco has dangerous effects for both smokers and non-smokers.
 Inhaling secondhand smoke introduces the same chemicals, increasing the risk in those who have never smoked.
 When you involuntarily inhale tobacco, you become exposed to over 7,000 chemicals, including 70 that cause cancer.

 Other issues caused by secondhand smoke can occur, especially in children and pregnant women.
-Secondhand smoke is linked to sudden infant death syndrome (SIDS), low birth weight in infants, developmental issues, and respiratory infections.
+Secondhand smoke is linked to sudden infant death syndrome (SIDS), low birth weight in infants, developmental issues, and respiratory lungs infections.

 Short and Long-Term Radon Exposure